 A harvester or vessel shall not land scup for the purpose of sale or sell any scup unless that harvester or vessel is in the possession of a valid Scup Moratorium Permit issued by the NMFS.
-The annual coastwide scup quotas and daily trip limits are in effect for the periods from January 1 through April 30 and November 1 through December 31 and a New Jersey scup quota is in effect for the period from May 1 through October 31.
-All landings of scup in New Jersey during the period from May 1 through October 31 are applied to the New Jersey quota.
-No vessel shall land and no dealer shall accept from any one vessel more than the daily trip limit set by the NMFS or the ASMFC for the seasons from January 1 through April 30 and November 1 through December 31 or more than the daily trip limit of 5,000 pounds of scup during the season of May 1 through October 31 or as otherwise notified.
-Once the season has been closed for the commercial scup fishery, no vessel may land and no dealer may accept any scup landed in New Jersey Scup Dealers must provide weekly landing reports to the Division.
+The annual coastwide scup quotas and daily trip limits are in effect for the periods from January 1 through April 30 and October 1 through December 31, and a New Jersey scup quota is in effect for the period from May 1 through September 30.
+All landings of scup in New Jersey during the period from May 1 through September 30 are applied to the New Jersey quota.
+No vessel shall land and no dealer shall accept from any one vessel more than the daily trip limit set by the NMFS or the ASMFC for the seasons from January 1 through April 30 and October 1 through December 31 or more than the daily trip limit of 5,000 pounds of scup during the season of May 1 through September 30 or as otherwise notified.
+Once the season has been closed for the commercial scup fishery, no vessel may land and no dealer may accept any scup landed in New Jersey.
+Any harvester or vessel landing scup in New Jersey for the purpose of sale must sell all scup to a permitted New Jersey Scup Dealer.
+New Jersey Scup Dealers must provide weekly landing reports to the Division.
 All Scup Moratorium Permit holders landing scup in New Jersey must provide monthly landing reports to the Division.